 Bankruptcy is a constitutional solution for people, businesses, and political entities to resolve financial distress.
-Bankruptcy is simple, humane, and the attorney’s fees are very moderate for the results obtained.
+Bankruptcy in Orlando, Florida and beyond is simple, humane, and the attorney’s fees are very moderate for the results obtained.
 Typically, your financial problems warrant a bankruptcy liquidation or reorganization long before you meet an attorney.
 We focus on how to get out of the problem and how to stay out of financial distress.
 There are four types of bankruptcies available to people as of January 1, 2004.
 The average individual typically invokes Chapter 7 for credit card problems or Chapter 13 for tax non-exempt assets and mortgage problems.
 Chapter 11 is a corporate reorganization and Chapter 9 is for political entities.

 For individuals in Florida, you keep your home in which you live, your wages and salaries, any cash surrender value of any insurance and retirement plans, any workers, unemployment or crime victims compensation and $1,000.00 per debtor of personal property with potentially another $1,000.00 of equity in one vehicle per debtor.
-If you do not have a homestead property or will not benefit from homestead, you get an additional personal property exemption of $4000.00 per debtor.
+If you do not have a homestead property or will not benefit from the homestead, you get an additional personal property exemption of $4000.00 per debtor.

 Your initial consultation is free, and at that time, our office will provide you with a worksheet so you can answer the questions that you will be asked at any time in the future in the bankruptcy process.
 Our office will prepare the pleadings and your requirement is to appear at one hearing within 40 days of filing with the possibility of additional hearings down the road.
 The day you file, you get protection from the United States Bankruptcy Court for you and your property by an automatic stay issued by the court.